InternationalUnderground/api-demo/README.md

 3. Go to `127.0.0.1:8000` in a web browser where you should see "Hello World."
 4. Start `ngrok` with `ngrok http 8000`.
 3. Set the Payload URL for the Webhook to the `ngrok` address at the `/webhook/` endpoint.
-4. Create, delete, archive, unarchive, privatize, or publicize a repository in your organization.
-The app will return `200` for all webhooks.
+4. Create, archive, unarchive, privatize, or publicize a repository in your organization.
+The app will return `501 Not Implemented`.
 5. Delete a repository in your organization and you will see a new issue in the repo you set as `target_repo`.
 5. Check webhook delivery was successful by going to this page: https://github.com/organizations/<org>/settings/hooks/ (replace <org> with your organization's name) and choosing the webhook you created in step 3.